Edith Bonlieu: Solar Temple membership

 She was a member of the notorious Order of the Solar Temple (OTS) group.
 She had joined the group in 1990, after being invited by another member to see leader Luc Jouret in a conference on healthy living.
 Edith, passionate about the environment, was appealed to by Jouret's message.
 Jouret encouraged her beliefs in ecology and spiritualism.
 She later brought her son Patrick, who she was very close to, into the OTS.
 She and Jean Vuarnet had been going through marital struggles at the time, to which Alain attributed her odd behavior.
 She grew depressed, with Vuarnet focusing on his business and her children having left home.
 Patrick was said to have had trouble living up to his very successful father and desired recognition which the OTS gave him.
 According to a later testimony from Alain, recalling her behavior, she repeated every gesture seven times, would wash the handles of doors in alcohol, and leave during dinner to see "friends".
 Patrick became evasive and would not communicate.
 She would also have to "observe" the "energies" of anyone before shaking their hands.
 Trying to understand her odd behavior, Alain once asked her if she was having an affair.

 The group committed several acts of mass-murder suicide (a "transit", in the group's terminology) in 1994, leading to the deaths of 53 people and widespread notoriety.
-Their family had not known of any connection to the group prior to the mass suicides, when the names of both Edith and Patrick were mentioned in a police report; they were told of this when a journalist from the L'Express showed up at their house.
+Their family had not known of any connection to the group prior to the mass suicides, when the names of both Edith and Patrick were mentioned in a police report; they were told of this when a journalist from L'Express showed up at their house.
 Patrick Vuarnet had been the person to distribute the letters declaring the 1994 suicides, after which he was questioned but not charged with any crime; he expressed to his brother that he felt guilty that he had not been in the first "transit", and that his brother "didn't understand".
 Upon learning of their involvement in the OTS, Jean Vuarnet was enraged.